rchaeology/rchaeology.github.io/content/resources/archaeology.md

 ## Purpose

-Here you will find a list of resources with very archaeology-specific applications, including slides and packages.
+Here you will find a list of resources with very archaeology-specific applications, including slides, textbooks, and packages.
 You will be able to find a much more comprehensive list of resources on Ben Marwick's [CRAN Task View for archaeology](https://github.com/benmarwick/ctv-archaeology).

 ## :package: Packages